bcipolli/bcipolli.github.io/_projects/rinsel.md

 ---
 title: Allometry of the Corpus Callosum
-description: a project with a background image
+description: Cross-hemisphere connections are key.
 img: /img/projects/rinsel.png
 img-caption: Small brains and large brains differ in how much connective tissue exists.
 Does this affect how the two sides of the brain interconnect?
 permalink: /projects/rinsel/
-weight: 3
+weight: 2
 ---